-1. Specifically identified for funding in the five-year schedule of capital improvements in the [CIE] of the local plan, or
+1. Specifically identified for funding in the five-year schedule of capital improvements in the [CIE] of the local plan, or improvements to area infrastructure (e.g., district-wide parking and stormwater management systems) and streetscapes.

-2. Identified in the long-term concurrency management system, or improvements to area infrastructure (e.g., districtwide parking and stormwater management systems) and streetscapes.
+2. Identified in the long-term concurrency management system, or